synnaxlabs/synnax/docs/tech/rfc/0021-240711-evaluating-reliability.md

 ## 2.2 - Software Ownership
 It is important we create clear segments of responsibility across the codebase.
 Having a single owner allows for a clear path for delegation.
-Further, it is that engineers responsibility to have a mechanism or process in place to evaluate stability and reliability of their software.
+Further, it is that engineer's responsibility to have a mechanism or process in place to evaluate stability and reliability of their software.

 In general, it is important that everyone is responsible for their own software.
-That is, if they introduce a bug, or instability, it is their responsbility to address the problem.
+That is, if they introduce a bug or instability, it is their responsbility to address the problem.
 This is ultimately is the most productive way to address issues as the RE will have the most context for solving the problem.

-# 2.3- Metrics from active product use
+# 2.3- Metrics from Active Product Use
-One setback in operating in the aerospace industry and only hosting Synnax on prem is the inability to receive logs from crashes,errors of our software.
+One setback in operating in the aerospace industry and only hosting Synnax on prem is the inability to receive logs from crashes, errors of our software.
 Not having a single automated source for this information will become increasingly problematic, particularly when customers begin to outnumber of available engineers.
 Further, these limits are ability for early issue detection as issues that arise are only brought up at thecustomer's discretion.
 While this already